Streamlinelv/cartbounty/readme.txt

 4. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.6 =
+* Introduced Compact abandoned cart contents with product thumbnails
+* Added Postcode to location output
+* Fixed abandoned cart sorting by Name and added sorting by Email and Phone number
+* Improved Time column output in a more user friendly way (hover to see get the exact time)

 = 4.5.1 =
 * Improved abandoned cart removal after order cempletion